oracle-livelabs/database/23cfree/js-generic-functions/functions.md

 ## Task 1: Learn more about call specifications

 Call specifications are a standard extension to the PL/SQL language allowing you to provide instructions in a different programming language.
-Typically you would provide the function or procedure body in PL/SQL unless you want to link it to Java or JavaScript code.
+The function or procedure bodies are typically expressed in PL/SQL, in this lab however you are going to create call specifications for JavaScript.

 Technically speaking the call specification follows the `IS|AS` keyword in the `CREATE PROCEDURE` or `CREATE FUNCTION` statement.
 Call specifications come in many different variants as you can see in the PL/SQL language reference.
 The following railroad diagram has been copied from the `CREATE PROCEDURE` statement.